 Our audit and risk committee consists of Dr. Fernandez, Mr. Abadin and Dr. Levitan, with Dr. Fernandez serving as chair of the audit and risk committee.
 Our Board has evaluated the independence of each of the members of our audit and risk committee and has affirmatively determined that (i) each of the members of our audit and risk committee is an "independent director" under The Nasdaq Stock Market rules, (ii) each of the members satisfies the additional independence standards under applicable Exchange Act rules for audit committee service as applied to us through FDIC regulation, (iii) each of the members of our audit and risk committee is an outside director independent of management as required by the applicable FDIC regulations, and (iv) each of the members has the ability to read and understand fundamental financial statements.
 The audit and risk committee does not have an "audit committee financial expert."
-However, our Board believes that each member of the audit and risk committee has sufficient knowledge and experience in financial and auditing matters to serve on the committee and to effectively perform their duties.
-Further, the committee has the authority to engage legal counsel or other experts and consultants as it deems appropriate to carry out its responsibilities.
+However, our Board believes that each member of the audit and risk committee has sufficient knowledge and experience in financial and auditing matters to serve on the committee has sufficient knowledge and experience in financial to carry out its responsibilities.